DonLiao1207/For_adcrow/Q5_git_tool_introduce.md

 ## Question:
 ### Please briefly introduce the version control tool Git on how it work and what it can do.
 It would be better if you could give several concise scenario.
 ### Answer:
+######  Version control is a way to manage and track any changes you make to your files.
+Git is a version control system that developers use all over the world.
+It helps you track different versions of your code and collaborate with other developers.

 ---
 ##### 1.設定config